-If you have experienced a sexual assault or violence in a dating or intimate relationship, the most important thing you can do is get to a safe place.
+If you have experienced any of these, the most important thing you can do is get to a safe place.
 If you believe you or anyone else is in immediate danger, call 911 as soon as possible.
 Feel free to take your time with the decision to report.
 For your medical well being we highly encourage you to seek medical attention as soon as possible.

 Official Reporting Form

 When this form is submitted, the University is required to investigate the reported incident.

 - Information entered here will be submitted to the Title IX Coordinator, the Director of Equal Opportunity, Equity & Affirmative Action, and the Dean of Students.
 If the incident involves a student, the information will also be shared with the Counseling Center, and the Campus Victim Advocate who will provide resources and services.

 - All appropriate steps will be taken to respect the privacy of the individuals involved, while maintaining the ability of the University to investigate the incident and take appropriate action.